noejon/noejon.com/src/content/future-posts/the-software-developer-interview-conundrum-part-2.md

 Noj: That's interesting.
 How did it go?

 Jon: I went on and talked about myself, mindful that we were in an interview.
-During the interview we talked about my background, kids, then books.
+During the interview we talked about my background, parenting.
 We suggested each other books and exchanged tips.
-Eventually the discussion went towards work and the position, but it was just a natural flow.
+Eventually the discussion went towards work and the position.
+But it was just a natural flow.
 This is something I definitely want to experiment in the future, being in the interviewer side this time.

 Noj: So this is where you are going with the title "Bringing the human to the mix"

 Jon: Not sure what you are talking about...
+What title are you referring to?

-What title?
-But indeed, you are putting the candidate in the best conditions, by showing interest in them and listening to what they have to say.
-This also removes the stress from the interview.
-Having this human interaction is also going to promote your company culture.
+But yes, it is important to bring the human back in the mix.
+By putting candidates in the best conditions, showing interest in them and listening to what they have to say.
+This helps removing the stress of the interview.
+Having a human interaction also promotes your culture.

-Noj: Promoting your company culture?
+Noj: Promoting your culture?

 Jon: Yes!
 Interviewing is obviously two ways.
 You are interviewing candidates as much as they are interviewing you.
 To get to know where they could be landing.
 This is part of the well oiled interview process.